msanto7/leetcode-interview-prep/problems/two-pointer/two-pointer-notes.md

 # Two Pointer

+    - uses pointers to an array, string or list
+    - used to eliminated nested looping structures and improve time complexity

+    Types
+        - starting on opposite ends of the list
+        - moving in the same direction
+            - fast-slow
+            - sliding window
+        - merging sorted arrays

 ## When to use
     --> Searching for pairs in a sorted array (e.g., Two Sum in a sorted array).